-A classic "Nor'easter" storm that brought a severe blizzard to New England finally subsides on this day in 1978, and the region begins to dig out from under several feet of snow.
+A classic “Nor’easter” storm that brought a severe blizzard to New England finally subsides on February 8, 1978, and the region begins to dig out from under several feet of snow.
 Over the previous 72 hours, some areas of Rhode Island and Massachusetts had received as many as 55 inches of snow.

 Three major weather systems all converged near the Atlantic Coast on February 5, and New York City was the first to be hit with a snowstorm.
 As the storm moved northeast, it stalled over Connecticut, Rhode Island and Massachusetts, catching many of the region’s residents by surprise.
 It is estimated that 3,500 cars were abandoned on Massachusetts streets and highways and several people died in their vehicles on Interstate 93 when they became trapped.
 A college hockey playoff was played at the Boston Garden despite the weather, and many of the spectators were unable to return home.

 On February 6, the blizzard whipped up powerful sustained winds of up to 50 miles per hour with gusts of nearly 100 mph.
 Fifty-foot waves on the Massachusetts coast wiped out seaside homes, while further north, in Maine, waves destroyed three lighthouses and an amusement pier.